andrew/ultimate-awesome/README.md

 - [Awesome-Embodied-AI-Safety](https://github.com/x-zheng16/Awesome-Embodied-AI-Safety) - Safety in Embodied AI: A Survey of Risks, Attacks, and Defenses | 500+ Papers | Perception, Cognition, Planning, Interaction, Agentic System.
 - [awesome-mechanistic-interpretability](https://github.com/AI-in-Transportation-Lab/awesome-mechanistic-interpretability) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on Mechanistic Interpretability, a growing subfield in machine learning interpretability research that aims to reverse-engineer neural networks into understandable computational components.
 - [component-based-theming](https://github.com/aleksip/component-based-theming) - Resources for component-based theming with Drupal and Twig.
+- [cryosphere-links](https://github.com/awesome-cryosphere/cryosphere-links) - This is a link list with awesome data, models, and tools around the cryosphere.
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
 - [awesome-g0v](https://github.com/g0v/awesome-g0v) - A curated list of g0v projects.
 - [awesome-webots](https://github.com/lukicdarkoo/awesome-webots) - Awesome Webots.